shifa hospital gaza hamas 248.

 (photo credit: AP [file])

-Some 300 of the dead - women, children aged 15 and younger and men over the age of 65 - had been categorized as noncombatants, the CLA said.
+Another 300 of the 1,200 - women, children aged 15 and younger and men over the age of 65 - had been categorized as noncombatants, the CLA said.

-The 320 names yet to be classified are all men.
-The IDF has yet to complete its identification work in these cases, but estimates that two-thirds of them were terror operatives.
+The 320 names yet to be classified are all men; the IDF has yet complete its identification work in these cases, but estimates that two-thirds of them were terror operatives.

 The CLA gave the Post the names of several fatalities who it said had been classified by the Palestinians as "medics," but who it stated were Hamas fighters, including Anas Naim, the nephew of Hamas Health Minister Bassem Naim, who was killed during clashes with the IDF on January 4 in the Sheikh Ajlin neighborhood of Gaza City.

 Following the clashes, the Palestinian press reported that Naim was killed and that he was a medic with the Palestinian Red Crescent.
 The Gaza CLA, however, produced photographs of Naim posing holding a rocket-propelled grenade launcher and a Kalashnikov assault rifle that had been posted on a Hamas Web site.

 Levi stressed that on no occasion were civilians deliberately targeted, and that every effort was made to minimize civilian casualties.

 Work on the death toll list was started during Operation Cast Lead under Levi's direction.
 A special team was set up and led by an officer in the CLA who coordinated efforts with the Shin Bet (Israel Security Agency) and worked from statistics and information on the dead from the Hamas Health Ministry, the media in Gaza, and other Palestinian and Israeli intelligence sources.